THE PLYMOUTH ROCK GELATINE CO. BICYCLE GAME

 The Plymouth Rock Gelatine Co., USA, 1890s

-This is an old promotional or premium game for the Plymouth Rock Gelatine Co.
-It measures 25 x 22 cms, is printed on light cardboard (or heavy paper, as you chose to see it) and has an ad printed on the back (see below).
+This is a small (25 x 22 cm) old promotional or premium game for the Plymouth Rock Gelatine Co.
+It is printed on light cardboard (or heavy paper, as you chose to see it) and has an ad printed on the back (see below).

-It is a simple track cycling game which at some time must have included a spinner (and probably some riders or at least counters).
+It is a simple but otherwise cute track cycling game that at some time must have included a spinner (and probably also some counters).

 Typical end-of-century riders.